Did the use of NHS changing room by transgender woman give rise to claims for harassment and/or indirect discrimination?

 In the case of Hutchinson and others v County Durham and Darlington NHS Foundation Trust 2024, the Employment Tribunal considered whether the Trust’s policy of allowing staff to use changing rooms of their choice which corresponds with their affirmed gender amounted to unlawful harassment and indirect sex discrimination.

-The Trust operated a uniform policy which prohibited staff from wearing their uniforms to or from work and were required to change, using the changing facilities provided, at work.
+Background The Trust operated a uniform policy which prohibited staff from wearing their uniforms to or from work and were required to change, using the changing facilities provided, at work.

 The Trust also had a Transition in the Workplace policy allowing transgender staff to use the changing room of their choice, which corresponded with their affirmed gender.
 If staff did not want to share gender specific facilities, then the policy required them to use alternative facilities.